defog-ai/agents-ui-components/README.md

 To get the latest code from inside a submodule, run git pull inside the submodule folder.

+Note: to get all the styles working, you will also have to do these imports in your code:

+For docs:
+`import "@blocknote/mantine/style.css";`

+For all other stuff:
+`import agents-ui-components/lib/styles/index.scss`

 ## Developing/Testing

 All component source files live inside `lib/`.